elix/rfcs/proposals/0000-attribute-marshalling.md

 Attributes can only have string values, so a string value is what is passed to the property setter.
 If you'd like to convert string attributes to other types (numbers, booleans), you must implement parsing yourself in the property setter.
-For example, the following code implements a property that can be set as either a Boolean or a string representing a Boolean:
+For example, the following code implements a Boolean property that can be set as
+either: a) a Boolean value or b) a string representing a Boolean value:

     get fooBar() {
       return this[fooBarSymbol];